EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/perioddemand.md

 - **`data::Vector{Data}`**:\
   An entry for providing additional data to the model.
   In the current version, it is used for both providing `EmissionsData` and additional investment data when [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/) is used.
   !!! note
+      The field `data` is not required as we include a constructor when the value is excluded.
+  !!! danger "Using `CaptureData`"
+      As a `Sink` node does not have any output, it is not possible to utilize [`CaptureData`](@extref EnergyModelsBase.CaptureData).
+      If you still plan to specify it, you will receive an error in the model building.

+!!! note
     Unlike [`RefSink`](@extref EnergyModelsBase.RefSink), the delivery of demand here is flexible within each demand period.